Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 ##  The Public Nature of DNS Data

-  It is often stated that "the data in the DNS is public".
+  It has been stated that "the data in the DNS is public".
 This sentence makes sense for an Internet-wide lookup system,  and there are multiple facets to the data and metadata involved that deserve a more detailed look.
 First, access control lists (ACLs) and private